fiberseq/fiberseq-smk/README.md

 PATH=$PATH:/mmfs1/home/mvollger/software/ucsc_bin
 ```
 ### `fibertools-rs`
-See install the [fibertools-rs install instructions](https://github.com/mrvollger/fibertools-rs#install) and make sure `ft` is in your path.
+See the [fibertools-rs install instructions](https://github.com/mrvollger/fibertools-rs#install) and make sure `ft` is in your path.

 If you are on `hyak` you can add my copy to your path by adding this to your `.bashrc`:
 ```bash
 PATH=$PATH:/mmfs1/gscratch/stergachislab/mvollger/projects/large_home/.cargo/bin/